 - Hair Care: The presence of vitamin A or beta-carotene in sweet potato makes it an ideal food for hair growth, preventing hair problems like dull, damaged, lifeless hair and dandruff.

 - Vitamin/Mineral Store: Sweet potato provides a good amount of vital minerals such as iron, calcium, magnesium, manganese, and potassium that are essential for enzyme, protein, and carbohydrate metabolism.
-This starchy root vegetable is a rich source of flavonoids, anti-oxidants and dietary fiber that are essential for your overall health.
+This starchy root vegetable is a rich source of flavonoids, anti-oxidants and

 - Oxalates: Sweet potatoes contain oxalic acid, a naturally occurring substance found in some vegetables that may crystallize as oxalate stones in the urinary tract in some people.
 It is, therefore, individuals with known history of oxalate urinary tract stones may have to avoid eating them.
 Adequate intake of water is therefore advised to maintain normal urine output in these individuals to minimize stone risk.